South Cornwall · PL23

 Why Fowey is its own job.

 Fowey Conservation Area is extensive, covering the harbour, Fore Street and Esplanade.
 AONB and Heritage Coast across the parish; views to and from the river dictate massing and ridge heights.
+That sets the scene before any design work begins.
 For loft conversion specifically, parts of Fowey sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Fowey drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Fowey project as a PL23-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Fowey application gets approved at eight weeks or stalls in committee.
+The Edwardian seafront houses that dominate Fowey (and continue out toward Lostwithiel) set the tone for any loft conversion scheme here.

 Planning note